apache/age-website/docs/clauses/match.md

 ### Get all Vertices

-By just specifying a pattern with a single vertex and no labels, all vertices in the graph will be returned.
+By specifying a pattern with a single vertex and no labels, all vertices in the graph will be returned.

 Query